zharfanf/zharfanf.github.io/_pages/about.md

 ## Update

-**I'm applying for a PhD in Systems, please reach me out if you're interested!**
+**I'm applying for PhD in Systems, please reach me out if you're interested!**

 Publications
 ======